Illegal and retaliatory eviction and harassment

 You should be entitled to a written tenancy agreement, and a means of proving what rent or other fees or bills you have paid, and who is liable for what.
 You should insist on a pre-occupancy inspection and inventory - consider taking photographs or a video - to agree the condition of the property and its contents in case of any dispute during the tenancy or at the end.

 You should be clear who pays which bills such as Council Tax and utilities, and read the utility meters (gas, electric, water etc.), as well as clarifying parking restrictions, behaviour of visitors, permission for pets or smoking, maintenance of gardens etc. You should agree responsibility for repairs and décor, and how to contact each other and get necessary permissions.

 Your landlord must normally provide you with a valid Energy Performance Certificate (EPC), along with a Government leaflet called 'How to rent'.
+Your landlord must also ensure that gas appliances (e.g. boilers, flues, cookers) are inspected on an annual basis by an approved gas safe registered engineer and you must be provided with a copy of the gas safety certificate.
 Each property should have a smoke detector on each occupied floor, and a carbon monoxide alarm in each room where there is a solid fuel appliance.
 These should be tested at the start of any tenancy.

 At the start of an AST - Assured Shorthold Tenancy - the landlord is unable to issue you with a 'section 21' (no fault) notice to quit - NTQ, for at least 4 months.
 This does not apply to other types of NTQ such as for non payment of rent or anti-social behaviour.